yqarout/AI-HMM/README.md

+Copyright 2019 Yazan Qarout \
+If you use this code in your research, please cite: \
+Qarout, Y.; Raykov, Y.P.; Little, M.A.
+Probabilistic Modelling for Unsupervised Analysis of Human Behaviour in Smart Cities.
+Sensors 2020, 20, 784.

 # Adaptive Input infinite Hidden Markov Model (AI-HMM)
 Implementation of the novel Adaptive Input infinite Hidden Markov Model (AI-HMM), a Bayesian nonparametric hidden Markov model which can leverage discrete contextual variables.
 Conventional HMMs are good at discovering interpretative time series clusters, AI-HMMs allow for HMMs to leverage additional discrete inputs, such as time of day and learn different transition dynamics for each additional category of context.